tardate/LittleArduinoProjects/Electronics101/BJT/CommonEmitterAmplifier/README.md

 Note: I didn't scale R1 and R2 back accordingly to keep the current through the bias gang above 10 x Ib.

-### Input and Output Impedence Calculation
+### Input and Output Impedance Calculation

 Input impedance:

-* the input sees R1, R2 and the impedence of the base (about 33k, hFE * Re) in parallel, so around 5kΩ
+* the input sees R1, R2 and the impedance of the base (about 33k, hFE * Re) in parallel, so around 5kΩ
 * the input capacitor combines with the resistance in a high-pass filter, C1 should be chosen to ensure input frequencies are far above the 3dB point

-Output impedence:
+Output impedance:

-* just Rc in parallel with the impedence looking into the collector, which is "very large"
+* just Rc in parallel with the impedance looking into the collector, which is "very large"
 * so Rc is a good approximation i.e. 470Ω in this case

 ## Bypassed Emitter Resistor and Other Refinements

-It is common to see a bypass capacitor in parallel with the emittor resistor.
+It is common to see a bypass capacitor in parallel with the emitter resistor.
 This improves stability of a grounded emitter amplifier i.e. when Re is low to maximise gain.
 No calculations or experiments for that here yet.

 In practice, biasing can get a whole lot more complex, and "real" amplifier circuits may involve multiple transistors, either in Darlington or push-pull configurations, with biasing tricks that involve diodes to fix particular voltage drops.

 ## Breadboard Construction